 I am interested in fattening spaces so that they become full and chaotic, while at the same time flattening, compressing and reducing, so that the spaces themselves are nothing but screens or skins.

 My work has been shown at the Serpentine Gallery, London, Tate Modern, London, Kunst Museum, Bonn and Yorkshire Sculpture Park and she has performed at Frieze Art Fair, London and Performa in New York.
-I recently co-founded the Ruskin Centre for performance at Oxford University and am currently doing A PhD in Fine Art at the Ruskin School of Art, supervised by Corin Sworn and John Cussans.
+She recently co-founded the Ruskin Centre for performance at Oxford University and is currently doing a practice-led PhD in Fine Art at the Ruskin School of Art, supervised by Corin Sworn and John Cussans.